Get help today 888-744-0069 or sign up for 24/7 text support.

 Alcohol and benzodiazepines both have central nervous system depressant effects.
 Alcohol can compound some of the effects of benzos, and vice versa.
 That means that drugs like Xanax, Valium, or Klonopin can dangerously synergize some of the effects of alcohol.3 As both alcohol and benzodiazepines are associated with anterograde amnestic effects, the combined cognitive effects can make it easier to forget how many drinks you’ve had or how many pills you’ve taken.
 Consuming these two substances in excess increases the risk of severe respiratory depression and death.

 A lot of people mistakenly think this is a somewhat “safe” combination because the two drugs “cancel each other out” (think mixing alcohol with cocaine).
-But the truth is the combined effects of this dangerous combo just make it feel like they cancel one another out.
+But the truth is the combined effects of heroin and cocaine just make it feel like they cancel one another out.
 It can become more difficult to “gauge” your magnitude of opioid or cocaine intoxication, which can more easily lead to accidental overdose.

 How to Get Help for Substance Misuse